aralbright/2022_pyriformis/gene_prediction/README.md

 I found one transcript that is not divisible by 3, implying that there was an error we need to track down.
 For future reference: contig_203.0-203133.g959.t1

 I also double checked the annotations against the RNA-seq in IGV.

+### 4. GFF Parser + Contig/Gene Name Changer

+To standardize the contig and gene names, I modified a Drosophila melanogaster GFF parser written by Colleen Hannon and Mike Eisen to fit the format of my GFF file.
+See change_gff_ids.ipynb in this folder for the code.

+See change_fasta_contigs.ipynb for changing the contig names in a fasta file.